dotnet/runtimelab/docs/workflow/building/coreclr/nativeaot.md

   ./emsdk install 2.0.33
   ./emsdk activate 2.0.33
   ```
-- Run `build nativeaot+libs -c [Debug|Release] -a wasm -os Browser`.
+- Run `build build clr.nativeaotlibs+libs -c [Debug|Release] -a wasm -os Browser`.
 This will create the architecture-dependent libraries needed for linking and runtime execution, as well as the managed binaries to be used as input to ILC.

 For the compilers:
 - Download the LLVM 11.0.0 source from https://github.com/llvm/llvm-project/releases/download/llvmorg-11.0.0/llvm-11.0.0.src.tar.xz